mehsaandev/code-time-machine/README.md

 ### Automatic Capture

-Code Time Machine captures snapshots in these scenarios:
+Visual Code Time Machine captures snapshots in these scenarios:

 - **On typing** - After 3 seconds of inactivity
 - **On save** - Immediately when you save a file (`Ctrl+S`)